manatlan/htag/docs/runners.md

 ## BrowserHTTP
 Run a http server, and open the default browser to render the HTag app.
+It's the only one in pure python3, and works without any dependancies (except htag ;-)

 Run your `App` (htag.Tag class) like this :